Umbilical Cord Prolapse – An Overview

-During birth, the mother delivers the baby head first, which is followed by the umbilical cord and then the placenta.
-However, not all births happen in the same order.
-Sometimes, situations may arise when the position of the baby is inverted or when the baby doesn’t deliver first.
-One of these conditions is an umbilical cord prolapse which can put the baby in a lot of distress.
+While giving birth, the mother usually delivers the baby head first, which is followed by the umbilical cord and then the placenta.
+However, not all deliveries happen in the same order.
+Sometimes, a situation may arise when the position of the baby is inverted or when the baby doesn’t deliver first.
+One of these conditions is an umbilical cord prolapse, which can put the baby in a lot of distress.

 How Common Is It?

 Umbilical cord prolapse occurs approximately in one out of every 300 births.
-However, the mortality rate due to the condition has gone down considerably due to the feasibility of Caesarean delivery options and due to advancement in neonatal care and resuscitation.
+However, the mortality rate due to the condition has gone down considerably.
+This is due to the feasibility of caesarean delivery options and the advancement in neonatal care and resuscitation.

 There may be several causes for the condition.
-Some of the reasons of prolapsed umbilical cord are,
+Some of the reasons for the prolapsed umbilical cord are,

-- Delivering multiple babies: If a mother is having twins or more, the baby that deliver first may push out the umbilical cord.
+- Delivering multiple babies: If a mother is having twins or more, the baby that comes out first may push out the umbilical cord.

 - Excessive amniotic fluid: If the mother has a lot of amniotic fluid, which is a condition known as polyhydramnios, the pressure of the fluid rushing out may push the umbilical cord out.

-- Breech in the position: If there is a breech in the position of the baby, the baby may come feet first, which may provide enough leeway for the umbilical cord to slide through the birth canal.
+- A breech position: If the baby is in a breech position inside the uterus, the baby may come out feet first, which may provide enough leeway for the umbilical cord to slide through the birth canal.

-- Abnormally long umbilical cords may also pose the threat of a prolapse.
+- Abnormal length of the umbilical cord: Abnormally long umbilical cords may also pose the threat of a prolapse.

 A few pronounced signs of umbilical cord prolapse include,

-- Visible umbilical cord during delivery or the doctor feeling the cord during delivery.
+- If the umbilical cord is visible during the delivery or the doctor can feel the cord during delivery.

-- Foetal distress due to lack of oxygen
+- If the foetus is experiencing distress due to lack of oxygen.

-- Decrease in the foetal heart rate for a long duration
+- If there is a decrease in the foetal heart rate for a long duration.

-Following are the common methods of diagnosing an umbilical cord prolapsed
+Following are the common methods of diagnosing an umbilical cord prolapse,

 - An overt umbilical cord prolapse, in which the cord is usually visible past the vagina during the time of delivery, is done through a vaginal examination.